About

 About Independent Bookstore Day

 According to Shelf Awareness, Independent Bookstore Day began at the Northern California Independent Booksellers Association, when Samantha Schoech and Pete Mulvihill of Green Apple Books, San Francisco, suggested creating a California Bookstore Day modelled on Independent Record Store Day.
-The first iteration, in 2014, was so popular that it expanded nationwide in 2015, receiving support from the ABA, which took over management of the Day in 2019.
+The first iteration in 2014 was so popular that it expanded nationwide in 2015, receiving support from the ABA, which took over management of the Day in 2019.

 Canadian Independent Bookstore Day (CIBD), which began in 2015 as Authors for Indies Day, happens the last Saturday of April in alignment with Independent Bookstore Day in the US.
 Bookstores, readers, writers, publishers, and others involved in the industry come together to celebrate independent bookstores and all the ways they uplift literacy, support local economies, and foster community.
 Read more about CIBD on the Canadian Independent Booksellers Association website.